sphela/vuejs_proj/README.md

 These are the rough steps to take to get a proper persistent disk for prod deploy.

-* Create a persistent disk with the provided script:
+* Create a persistent disk with a provided script.

+This script simply calls `gcloud compute disk create` with options that make sense for the current state of the application.

 ```sh
 ./scripts/prod-create-gcepdisk.sh